suleimana/sjsws/README.md

 What is SJSWS?
 -----
-Ever needed to run a Java program as a deamon(background service) on your *nix?
-All you want is to run some basic operations such start/stop/restart?.
+Ever needed to run a Java program as a deamon (background service) on your *nix?
+All you want is to run some basic operations such as start/stop/restart?
 Then you are in the right place.

-Basically SJSWS  is simple tool to generate a custom shell script to manage any java program as service (Start/Stop/restart/etc.. ).
+Basically, SJSWS is a simple tool to generate a custom shell script to manage any java program as a service (Start/Stop/restart/etc..).

-It worth mentioning that there are other alternatives you may use to run a Java program as a daemon on Linux:
+It's worth mentioning that there are other alternatives you may use to run a Java program as daemon on Linux:

 - Java Service Wrapper.
 - Apache Jakarta Commons Daemon package (Jsvc).

-These alternatives are much more advanced and you can do lot more by using them.
-However, they come with some complexities such as compatibility issues, having the need to implement custom interfaces, or that it requires to install some extra packages before using.
+These alternatives are much more advanced and you can do a lot more by using them.
+However, they come with some complexities such as compatibility issues, having the need to implement custom interfaces, or that it requires installation of some extra packages before using.
 A shell script, on the other hand, is easier to adapt to changing OS and Java environments.

 Features
 --------

-- Easy to use.
+- Easy to use
-- Read values from editable properties file to generate custom script that works for your needs.
+- Reads values from editable properties file to generate custom script that works for your needs
-- Provide all basic operations for a service such as Start/Stop/restart/Status.
+- Provides all basic operations for a service such as Start/Stop/Restart/Status
-- In addition to the basic operations, the script also comes with other useful operation to get more information about the configured service such process id, configuration values, and a help menu.
+- In addition to the basic operations, the script also comes with other useful operations to get more information about the configured service such process ID, configuration values, and a help menu